RediSearch/RediSearch/docs/docs/query/exact-match.md

 > Important: The text must be wrapped by escaped double quotes for an exact match query.

-Here is an example for finding all bicycles that have a description that contains the exact text 'rough terrain':
+Here is an example for finding all bicycles that have a description containing the exact text 'rough terrain':

 ```
 FT.SEARCH idx:bicycle "@description:\"rough terrain\""